ThomasDh-C/personal-site/README.md

-The personal website of Thomas Dhome-Casanova using Next JS (based on React JS).
+The personal website of Thomas Dhome-Casanova using Next JS

 ## Modifying locally